RimuTec/faker/README.md

 In case of name clashes with other classes in your code base, use one of [these techniques](https://github.com/RimuTec/Faker/wiki/Name-Clashes).

+## Documentation
+We also have more detailed [documentation for RimuTec.Faker](https://rimutec.github.io/Faker/).

 ## Release Notes
 Release notes are available at [https://github.com/RimuTec/Faker/blob/master/releasenotes.md](https://github.com/RimuTec/Faker/blob/master/releasenotes.md)